holdedhub/careers/challenges/frontend/README.md

 ## Requirements and additional notes

-- Provide source code, not the compiled code.
-Please DO NOT share the solution through a public source code system (GitHub, GitLab...)
+- Provide source code through a public source code system (GitHub, GitLab...).
+Repository must be private.
 - Do not use frameworks such as React, Angular, Socket.io, etc.
 - In case you need to include a library, please include a note explaining why it’s needed and which other alternatives you considered and the reasoning behind it